I will not fail . . .

 'I count on it.'

-'But will she succeed, Anon?
-Will she be able to stand against the darkness?'
+‘But I wonder, will even she be able to stand against the darkness?' she questioned.

 Anon felt doubt in the thoughts of the other, could see her fear festering like gangrene of the mind.

 A strange lapse for an Elder, Anon thought.
 Strange, but perhaps justified.
 We have but one world left, one chance.

 'Who better than her,’ Anon replied.
 ‘After all, she is the only one of us to have ever done so before.'